10daer/Learn-DAO/Freshman/Introduction/Rendering Error/README.md

 ## Conclusion

 By adding error handling to our purchase button, i was able to provide a better user experience and help the user understand what went wrong and how to fix it.
 This code snippet demonstrates a simple way to handle errors in JavaScript.

+## Links

+Here is the web app for the demonstration [Rendering Error](https://645cbffdacdbdb04e36af2e3--cheery-griffin-79d834.netlify.app/)